Deterministic generation of hybrid entangled states using quantum walks

 The resultant HE state of the coin-lattice system can be written in the form

 where $\phi \in \lbrace 0, \frac{\pi}{2}, \pi\rbrace$ is a relative phase factor and $\ket{\psi_0}$ and $\ket{\psi_1}$ are the conditional states of the lattice when the state of the coin is $\ket{0}$ and $\ket{1}$ respectively.
-The relative phase factor $\phi$ is mainly decided by the value of $\delta$ chosen for the initial coin state and the number of time steps taken in the quantum walk.
-Moroever, the states $\ket{\psi_0}$ and $\ket{\psi_1}$ are either completely real or completely imaginary.
+The relative phase factor $\phi$ is mainly decided by the value of $\delta$ chosen for the initial coin state, value of $\theta_1$ and $\theta_2$ chosen and the number of time steps taken in the quantum walk.
+Moreover, the states $\ket{\psi_0}$ and $\ket{\psi_1}$ are either completely real or completely imaginary.
 It should be noted that the only reason we use $\ket{\psi_i}$ to denote the conditional states of the lattice and not $\ket{\alpha_i}$ is because these states are not \textit{exactly} coherent states.

-The state $\ket{\psi_0}$ can be evaluated by applying the projector $\dyad{0} \otimes \mathds{1}_L$ to the state $\ket{\psi}_{CL}$ and then taking a partial trace over the state of the coin.
+The state $\ket{\psi_0}$ can be evaluated by applying the projector $\dyad{0} \otimes \mathds{1}_L$ to the state $\ket{\Psi (t)}_{CL}$ and then taking a partial trace over the state of the coin.
 In a similar fashion, we can evaluate $\ket{\psi_1}$ by applying the projector $\dyad{1} \otimes \mathds{1}_L$.